erlangsters/build-erlang/README.md

 Inside the archives, you will always find a folder named `otp_src_<version>` for the source archive, and `otp_build_<version>` for the build archives.

-## S3 storage
+## S3 bucket

-If uploading the artifacts to a S3 storage is needed, enable it by ticking the "Upload it to source/builds storage" checkbox, then the workflow will do the uploading.
+If uploading the artifacts to a S3 bucket is needed, enable it by ticking the "Upload to source/builds S3 bucket" checkbox, then the workflow will do the uploading.

 However, it requires write permission which can be given by adding the following Action secrets to your repository.

-- `S3_STORAGE_ACCESS_KEY`
+- `S3_BUCKET_ACCESS_KEY`
-- `S3_STORAGE_SECRET_KEY`
+- `S3_BUCKET_SECRET_KEY`

 All artifacts will be uploaded in the `/erlang/<version>/` folder in the S3 buckets and have the following naming.